senacor/InnoLabFacebookMessengerCodeCamp/03_linear_dialogflow_dialogs/README.md

 3. Create the intent you want to handle: `Parcel Status Request`.
 Train Dialogflow to recognize this intent with a couple of sentences.
 Add the entity you just created as required parameter and define some prompts for it.
 Add a response, similar to `The parcel with the id $parcel_id will arrive tomorrow!`.

 4. You can test your solution via the "Try it now" text input field in the top right corner.

+5. Connect Facebook to your Dialogflow agent.
+In order to do that, you have to remove the "basic_chatbot" connection.
+Go to your Facebook app developer page -> Webhooks -> Edit Subscription -> Remove.
+To connect Dialogflow follow [their documentation](https://dialogflow.com/docs/integrations/facebook).